nouxikast/NOUx/README.md

 # NOUx
-Welcome to NOUx, the freemium IPTV service of NOU.
-We'll feature free channels available on your PCs, mobile phones and smart TVs.
+<center>Welcome to NOUx, the freemium IPTV service of NOU.
+We'll feature free channels available on your PCs, mobile phones and smart TVs.</center>

-NOUx is launching soon.
+<center>NOUx is launching soon.</center>